tyre/sorted_set/README.md

 # => [2, 6, 10]
 ```

+## Custom Comparison

-Can also take a custom `:comparator` function to determine ordering.
+Sorted Set can also take a custom `:comparator` function to determine ordering.
 The
 function should accept two terms and

   - return `0` if they are considered equal